 Shellfish from areas with consistently prohibited level results (greater than 46000 E. coli/100g) must not be subject to production or be harvested.

 Shellfish can be purified (depurated) by holding them in purpose built tanks of clean or artificial seawater.
 The shellfish are placed in water for the time necessary to reduce contamination to make them fit for human consumption.
 The water conditions encourage the shellfish to filter out contaminants such as E. coli.

-Dispatch centres are any on-shore or off-shore area that processes live bivalve molluscs fit for human consumption.
+Dispatch centres are any on-shore or off-shore area that processes shellfish fit for human consumption.

 This form needs to be forwarded to us with a suitable map and any other relevant supporting information as specified in the form.